chieftools/flowguard-proxy/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this package, please send an e-mail to Alex Bouma at `alex+security@chief.app`.
+If you discover a security vulnerability within this project, please report it privately via GitHub: https://github.com/chieftools/flowguard-proxy/security/advisories/new.
 All security vulnerabilities will be swiftly addressed.
+There is no bug bounty program at this time.

 ## License

-[license to be determined]
+FlowGuard Proxy is open-source software licensed under the Apache License 2.0.
+This means you are free to use, modify, and distribute the software for both commercial and non-commercial purposes.
+See the [LICENSE](LICENSE) file for details.